sergueyarellano/tddpractice/docs/b.part4.md

 )(1) // 4
 ```

-Wanted to know what a monad is, there you go! now we have a system that wraps and unwraps values, map over values, flexible and composable.
+If you wanted to know what a monad is, there you go!
+Now we have a system that wraps and unwraps values, map over values, and is flexible and composable.
 A Promise looks already like a monadic value, and it also has a `then` method that looks really similar to a `map` method if you think about it.

 # Use pipe in the middleware code

-our middleware now looks like this:
+Our middleware now looks like this:

 ```js
 const express = require('express')